ljpengelen/markdown-to-pdf/README.md

 ## Activating the virtual environment

-Before executing any of the commands below, you need to activate the virtual environment for this toolchain.
+Before executing any of the commands below, you need to activate the virtual environment.
 You can do so by executing `pipenv shell`.
 Your command prompt should now indicate that you've activated the virtual environment.
 It can be deactivated by executing `exit`.